Teens, Tweens, and Transitions: Helping Young People Adjust to Life’s Changes

 Kathleen and her family discuss her life growing up with a hearing impairment.

-Transitions management aims to help children and young people with hearing impairments learn to manage their hearing loss, advocate for themselves, and maintain independence as they shift into different phases of their young lives.
+Growing Up with Hearing Loss aims to help children and young people with hearing impairments learn to manage their hearing loss, advocate for themselves, and maintain independence as they shift into different phases of their young lives.

 What are the major transitions groups?